transdigiware/blockchain/howto/pricing-saas.md

 {{site.data.keyword.blockchainfull_notm}} Platform introduces a new hourly pricing model that is based on virtual processor core (VPC) allocation.
 This simplified model is based on the amount of CPU (or VPC) that your {{site.data.keyword.blockchainfull_notm}} Platform nodes are allocated on an hourly basis, at a flat rate of **$0.29 USD/VPC-hour**.

 A VPC is a unit of measurement that is used to determine the licensing cost of {{site.data.keyword.IBM_notm}} products.
 It is based on the number of virtual cores (vCPUs) that are available to the product.
 A vCPU is a virtual core that is assigned to a virtual machine or a physical processor core.
 For {{site.data.keyword.blockchainfull_notm}} Platform cost estimation purposes, **1 VPC = 1 CPU = 1 vCPU = 1 Core**.
+The term "VPC" is also used to refer to a type of infrastructure on {{site.data.keyword.cloud_notm}} and is unrelated to this topic.
-{:note}
+{: note}

 For a total cost estimate, remember that your blockchain network consists of an Kubernetes cluster on {{site.data.keyword.cloud_notm}} that contains {{site.data.keyword.blockchainfull_notm}} Platform components and uses storage of your choice.
 Your Kubernetes cluster on {{site.data.keyword.cloud_notm}} and the storage that you choose incur separate charges.
 You will not be charged for the cluster that the Operational Tooling instance, also known as the console, is running on.
 See the [Architecture reference](/docs/blockchain?topic=blockchain-ibp-console-overview#ibp-console-overview-architecture) topic for an illustration.
 More details on how to calculate charges are described below.